HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **manipulator** Functions specifically designed to be used in conjunction with the insertion (<<) and extraction (>>) operators on stream objects.
 One example of such a function is std::endl.
 T
 -
+**template** Feature that supports generic types in functions and classes.
+Allows a function or class to work on many different data types without being rewritten for each one.
 **trailing return type** Function declaration syntax that ends with an arrow (->) and then finally the return type.
 Added to the language to support some special template cases but can also be used for more mundane function declarations.
 U
 -